imliuyzh/AntCatalog/server/README.md

     },

     "options": {
-      /* Indicate true to summarize all matches into one. */ "aggregate": boolean,
+      /* Indicate true to combine all matches into one. */ "aggregate": boolean,

-      /* Optional (default is 0), ignored when aggregate is true. */ "offset": number
+      /* The number of results to skip over.
+Optional (default is 0), ignored when aggregate is true. */ "offset": number
     }
   }